technomancy/leiningen/TUTORIAL.md

 Not all Leiningen projects are libraries though--sometimes you want to distribute your project to end-users who don't want to worry about having a copy of Clojure lying around.
+You can use the
+<tt>uberjar</tt> task to create a standalone executable jar.

-For this to work you'll need to specify a namespace as your :main in project.clj.
-This namespace should have a <tt>(:gen-class)</tt>
+For this to work you'll need to specify in project.clj a namespace as your :main that contains a <tt>-main</tt> function which will get called when your standalone jar is run.
+This namespace should have a
-declaration in the <tt>ns</tt> form at the top.
-It also needs a
+<tt>(:gen-class)</tt> declaration in the <tt>ns</tt> form at the
-<tt>-main</tt> function that will receive the command-line arguments.
+top.
+The <tt>-main</tt> function will get passed the command-line arguments.

     $ lein uberjar
     Created ~/src/myproject/myproject-1.0.0.jar
     Including myproject-1.0.0.jar
     Including clojure-contrib-1.1.0.jar
     Including clojure-1.1.0.jar
+    Created myproject-1.0.0-standalone.jar

 This creates a single jar file that contains the contents of all your dependencies.
-Users can run it with a simple
+Users can run it with a simple <tt>java</tt> invocation, or on some systems just by double-clicking the jar file.

-    $ java -jar myproject-1.0.0.jar
+    $ java -jar myproject-1.0.0-standalone.jar

 ## That's It!